valtimo-platform/valtimo-backend-template/README.md

 ## Prerequisites
 - Java 17
 - A running Keycloak instance
-- A running MySQL server
+- A running Postgresql server

 ## Configuration
 - Add a properties file to the project root.
 This file should have the name ".env.properties"